 - Retirement investments,

-or other perks (transportation programs, gym memberships, product discounts) that an employee receives from an employer.
+or other company perks (transportation programs, gym memberships, product discounts) that an employee receives from an employer.

 The Society for Human Resource Management (SHRM) recommends following a three-step process to craft and implement a strategic compensation plan: